Indoor plants

 Calathea

 Calathea is a genus of flowering plants belonging to the Marantaceae family.
 As tropical plants, calatheas need a humid environment to thrive.
 In fact, they prefer humidity of 50 percent or more, with more sensitive varieties requiring higher humidity, about 60 percent.
 This extremely eye-catching, colorful foliage plant is famous for its low light and moisture requirements, making it a top choice for moist bathrooms.
+Additionally, their vibrant patterns and colors can enhance the aesthetic appeal of any indoor space.

 Plants That Absorb Moisture - Calathea